Can I skip a core course?

 Can I take a course outside CS as a CS elective?

-With permission of the DUS or their designated faculty representative, CS majors may apply up to two relevant courses from other departments to the BS version of the major, or one to the BA.
+With permission of the DUS, CS majors may apply up to two relevant courses from other departments to the BS version of the major, or one to the BA.
 Because courses in other departments vary in their content from year to year, we do not have a fixed list of courses that automatically qualify as electives in CS.
-For Fall 2024 only, the qualified courses are listed at the the bottom of this spreadsheet.
+For Fall 2025 only, the qualified courses are listed at the the bottom of this spreadsheet.
 Some general considerations when proposing a particular outside elective:

 How do I propose a replacement for a course in the major?